C

 Chipit and Children

-While chipits are amazing with older kids, they do have a tendency to nip if provoked, so they are not the best hybrid to keep around small children.
+While chipits are amazing with older kids, they do tend to nip if provoked, so they are not the best hybrid to keep around small children.

 Additionally, this breed can be dog aggressive, so unless introduced from a puppy, the chipit does not get along with other pets.